bbauska/LFS170x/readme.md

 You can see after it was planted that an organic pesticide company came along and treated it with an all-natural pesticide.
 You can even verify that the pesticide is natural by seeing the ingredient list in that pesticide.
 And finally, you may see who actually delivered that produce to the store.

-Let's say that there's a new green electric trucking company out there - Ed's Electric Trucking.
+Let's say that there's a new green electric trucking company out there - <b>Ed's Electric Trucking</b>.<br>
 Ed has seen all the fancy new Tesla semis.
 He thinks they're great and he is committed to providing a transportation and logistics company which is also environmentally friendly.
 Now, in today's world, you don't have a way of knowing about someone like Ed and his electric trucking company.
 There just aren't good ways for folks in the B2B space to communicate their business value directly to consumers.
 This is an interesting potential byproduct of using blockchain and smart contracts as a business solution.